 If you are applying as a residential building contractor, you will also need a certificate of liability insurance.

-Getting your business license
+Getting your contractor’s license in Texas

-Protecting yourself with general contractor insurance in Texas
+General contractor insurance requirements in Texas

 Before starting your general contracting business in Texas, you will want to make sure you have met the general contractor insurance requirements.

-How to Next Insurance protects general contractors
+How to NEXT protects general contractors

-Do you have projects outside of Texas?
+Do you have projects in a different U.S. state?
 Visit our summary of general contractor license requirements in every state.